jadelantern/Calculator/README.md

 ## Expectations
 Before starting this project I had these expectations:

-• Get a better understand of how a calculator works.
+• Get a better understand of how a calculator works under the hood.

 • I expected this project to be very difficult as I have never tried to make a project like this previously.

-• I had never worked with a method that was passed information and proccessed mathmatical calculations.
+• I had never worked with a method that was passing information and proccessed mathmatical calculations.

 • I was not sure how I would end up organizing all the code.